 These chipotle tofu tacos have a fantastic sweet-savory mix, are so quick and easy to make and perfect to be enjoyed by everyone.
 With these flavors, you’ll be wanting Taco Tuesday on Meatless Monday and any day you can.

-- Approx ½cup of slaw of your choice (see above) eg a couple thin slices of white cabbage, ¼ to ½ avocado, leaves from 2-3 stems of cilantro and ½tbsp lime juice, finely chopped and mixed.
+- 1/2 cup slaw as you prefer - see above eg a couple thin slices of white cabbage, 1/4 to 1/2 avocado, leaves from 2-3 stems of cilantro and 1/2tbsp lime juice, finely chopped and mixed.

 - Finely chop the chipotle pepper and garlic together and mash slightly with the side of the knife or with a pestle and mortar.
 Add the lime juice them put over the tofu, ensure well covered and refrigerate to marinate for at least 30min but ideally a few hours or overnight.

 - When ready to cook, slice up the plantain into approx 8 slices from the half.

 - If grilling, brush the plantain with oil and lightly oil the grill where you will cook the tofu if you can.
 Cook both the plantain and tofu on both sides, turning carefully after a few minutes, until showing light grill marks.

 - If pan frying, warm a little oil in a pan and fry the plantain first, a few minutes each side until lightly brown, then set aside.
 Then fry the tofu, again for a couple minutes each side until starting to color.